fixing australia human rights sustainable earth sustainable shelter terror australis association member log in

 Happy surfing!

-27 January 2007: Five years for David Hicks: it's quite enough! - Phillip Ruddock, an Attorney-General who is 'grossly inaccurate', misleading in argument, in breach of the standards of the Australian criminal code, and who misrepresents the law?
+27 January 2007: Five years for David Hicks: it's quite enough! - Philip Ruddock, an Attorney-General who is 'grossly inaccurate', misleading in argument, in breach of the standards of the Australian criminal code, and who misrepresents the law?
 Ask former chief justice Alastair Nicholson and Queens council Lex Lazry.

 6 December 2006: After five years, Bring Hicks Home! - "He lives in a cell of featureless walls, 24-hour lighting and a single window of frosted glass that in daylight glows like a fluorescent globe," write Ian Munro and Penny Debelle in The Age, when the fifth year in Guantanamo Bay ends for David Hicks.
 Also on this page, Naomi Klein reports on the 'culture of torture' of her neo-conservative government.